surbhi-nijhara/cloudTumblr/azure/architecture-guide/cicd-database.md

 Run Sanity tests of successfully migrated data

 ## Deploy Pipelines in STAGE / UAT / PROD
 Deploy pipelines, similar to the pipelines created for QA environments, will be created for stage environments.
-The pipelines will specify the exact stable tagged artifacts for both DACPAC and ARM templates.
-When the stage release is successful, same artifact versions will be ready to be promoted and released for the Production environment.
+The pipelines will specify the exact stable tagged artifacts for both **DACPAC** and **ARM templates**.
+When the stage release is successful, same artifact versions will be ready to be promoted and released for the Production environment.<br>
-The stage in the release pipeline can be configured with pre-deployment approval for the deployment.
-The stage in the release pipeline can also be configured with post-deployment gates (like querying monitoring metrics) and approval for the approximate time limit required for data migration.
+The stage in the release pipeline can be configured with **pre-deployment approval** for the deployment.
+The stage in the release pipeline can also be configured with **post-deployment gates** (like querying monitoring metrics) and **approval**for the approximate time limit required for data migration.